 Are you currently writing blog posts and creating eBooks for your business – but not seeing the immediate results those Internet marketing gurus said you would?

 That’s because your content marketing strategy has a few holes in it.

-Here at Fit Marketing we often see five common content marketing mistakes, and today we’re going to share with you how to fix them.
+Here at Stryde we often see five common content marketing mistakes, and today we’re going to share with you how to fix them.

 1. You Aren’t Promoting Your Content

-Really great content marketing involves two components: content and marketing.
+Really great content marketing involves two components: content and marketing of that content.

 Optimizing your content for search engines is important and a good tactic, but the surest way to get people to see your content is to promote it yourself.
 In fact, some marketing experts say you should spend at least twice as much time promoting your content as you spend creating it.

 There are several simple ways you can drive traffic to your content: